Choosing Your Base Van - A Practical Comparison

 • Parts everywhere and cheap - Any auto parts store stocks everything, any mechanic can work on them

 • Simple and fixable - No turbos, no DEF, no DPF.
-In production since 1996 with minimal changes.
+Straightforward mechanical design.

 Cons